FOSSEE/sees/ult/ult_5/script.rst

 ..
 R12

-grep allows you to do more complex searches, for instance, searching for sentences starting or ending with a particular pattern and regular expression based searches.
+grep allows us to do more complex searches, for instance, searching for sentences starting or ending with a particular pattern and regular expression based searches.